Doc Lawson: Professional career

-International
+International career

 Lawson earned three caps with the U.S. national team in October 1979.
 His first came in a 3–1 win over Bermuda on October 7.
 His second was a 3–0 loss France three days later and his last game was a 2–0 loss to Hungary on October 26.

 Lawson was selected for the U.S. Olympic team as it began qualification for the 1980 Summer Olympics to be held in Moscow.
 Qualifications continued into 1980 and the U.S. ultimately qualified for the games, its first since the 1972 Summer Olympics.
 However, President Jimmy Carter declared that the United States would boycott the games after the Soviet Union invaded Afghanistan.

 In 1989, Lawson played eight games, scoring one goal, with the United States national futsal team which competed in the first FIFA Futsal World Championship.
 The U.S. took third place.

-Post playing career
+Post-playing career

 Since retiring in 1991, Lawson has held several positions in the Texas soccer community.
 Lawson has also traveled back to his home country, Liberia, numerous times since his retirement, running camps to teach local children the game of soccer.
 In 2014, Lawson had to cut short a visit to Liberia due to the Ebola outbreak.